rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

 To learn more about VNstat, check out the [Manual Page for VNstat](http://linux.die.net/man/1/vnstat).

-Once you have installed and set up VNstat on your system you will have to allow for at least ONE hour.
+Once you have installed and set up VNstat on your system, you need to allow for at least ONE hour.
 After that time frame, your database will contain data and begin showing you metrics.